Classification of the Reducible Verma Modules over the Jacobi Algebra $ {\cal G}_2$: Singular vectors in Verma modules

-We successfully carried out the search of all singular vectors in $V^{\Lambda}$ in \S \ref{SEC:SVsearch}.
-We summarize the results of \S \ref{SEC:SVsearch}.
+We successfully carried out the search of all singular vectors in $V^{\Lambda}$.
 For the sake of simplicity and for the convenience of later computation, we change the notations of parameters specifying the lowest weight.
 By this change, all the new parameters $ p^1, p^2, p^3, p^4, p^5 $ and $ q^3 $ take a positive integer.

 Case i) \ $ p_1 \ \to \ p^1$ in \eqref{Case1SV}

 Case ii) \ $ p_2 \ \to \ 2p^2 $ in \eqref{Case2SV}